Skip to main content

 Federal Firearms Licensee (FFL)

 Federal law requires that persons who are engaged in the business of dealing in firearms be licensed by ATF.
 A federal firearms licensee, or FFL, is an individual or business licensed by ATF to be engaged in the business of firearms, including dealing, manufacturing, and importing firearms.
-There are approximately 137,000 FFLs in the United States, including about 53,000 gun dealers (FFL Type 01), 7,000 pawnbrokers (FFL Type 02), 19,000 manufacturers (FFL Type 07), and 2,000 importers (FFL Type 08) as of FY22.
+There are approximately 129,000 FFLs in the United States, including about 48,000 gun dealers (FFL Type 01), 6,000 pawnbrokers (FFL Type 02), 21,000 manufacturers (FFL Type 07), and 2,000 importers (FFL Type 08) as of FY24.

 Warning Letter

 A Warning Letter is a form of administrative action that ATF can issue to an FFL based upon violations uncovered in the inspection.
-In FY22, 8.7% of FFL compliance inspections resulted in a Warning Letter (and 19% of inspections where violations were found).
-For more information about the types of violations that warranted a Warning Letter for the inspection reports published on the Gun Store Transparency Project, see ATF Orders 5370.1C and 5370.1D.
-More recent ATF guidance on administrative actions can be found in ATF Order 5370.1E and this OIG report containing information on the not-yet- publicly-available but most current version, 5370.1F.
+In FY24, 7.4% of FFL compliance inspections resulted in a Warning Letter (and 16% of inspections where violations were found).
+For more information about the types of violations that warranted a Warning Letter for the inspection reports published on the Gun Store Transparency Project, see ATF Orders 5370.1B5370.1C, and 5370.1D.
+More recent ATF guidance on administrative actions can be found in ATF Order 5370.1E5370.1F5370.1G (active starting 2022, 2023, and 2024, respectively), and the new 2025 guidance from the current administration can be found in 5370.1H.

 Warning Conference

 A Warning Conference is a form of administrative action that is more severe than a Warning Letter, but less severe than revoking an FFL’s license.
 A Warning Conference involves the FFL attending a conference with an ATF Area Supervisor or Director of Industry Operations.
-In FY22, 1.9% of FFL compliance inspections resulted in a Warning Conference (and 4.1% of inspections where violations were found).
-For more information about the types of violations that warranted a Warning Conference for the inspection reports published on the Gun Store Transparency Project, see ATF Orders 5370.1C and 5370.1D.
-More recent ATF guidance on administrative actions can be found in ATF Orders 5370.1E and this OIG report containing information on the not-yet-publicly-available but most current version, 5370.1F.
+In FY24, 2.2% of FFL compliance inspections resulted in a Warning Conference (and 4.7% of inspections where violations were found), though this is likely to decrease substantially as the threshold to warrant a Warning Conference increased in 2025.
+For more information about the types of violations that warranted a Warning Conference for the inspection reports published on the Gun Store Transparency Project, see ATF Orders 5370.1B5370.1C, and 5370.1D.
+More recent ATF guidance on administrative actions can be found in ATF Orders 5370.1E5370.1F5370.1G, (active starting 2022, 2023, and 2024, respectively) and the new 2025 guidance from the current administration can be found in 5370.1H.

 License Revocation

 The most severe administrative action available to ATF, an FFL’s license may be revoked and/or its license renewal application denied based upon willful violations uncovered in an inspection.
-Though, on average, the majority of ATF FFL inspections find violations, just one percent result in ATF revoking the FFL’s license.
+Though nearly half of ATF FFL inspections find violations, only a tiny portion result in ATF revoking the FFL’s license.
 In fact, a recent audit of ATF’s gun industry oversight found “no discernible pattern” for inspections completed between 2010 and 2022 that resulted in revocation versus ones that did not.

-Fortunately, there has been incremental improvement: the percent of inspected FFLs that were revoked tripled from 0.4% in FY21 to 1.3% in FY22.
-This is likely due in part to the 2021 enhanced regulatory enforcement policy, which requires ATF to revoke an FFL’s license when certain serious and willful violations are discovered, unless there are extraordinary circumstances.
+In recent years, there had been incremental improvement: The percentage of inspected FFLs that were revoked quadrupled from 0.4% in FY21 to 2.0% in FY24.
+This is likely due in part to the 2021 enhanced regulatory enforcement policy, which required ATF to revoke an FFL’s license when certain serious and willful violations were discovered, unless there were extraordinary circumstances.

 Recall Inspection

-A Recall Inspection is a follow-up compliance inspection of an FFL.
-The ATF will often schedule a Recall Inspection to ensure that an FFL whose previous inspection resulted in significant public safety violations or concerns has taken corrective actions toward compliance with the law.
+A recall inspection is a follow-up compliance inspection of an FFL.
+The ATF will often schedule a recall inspection to ensure that an FFL whose previous inspection resulted in significant public safety violations or concerns has taken corrective actions toward compliance with the law.
 Like other forms of warrantless compliance inspections, per 18 U.S.C. § 923(g)(1)(B)(ii)(I), ATF must wait for a full year to elapse from the time of the last compliance inspection before it can inspect that particular FFL again, but ATF policy requires that recall inspections be scheduled within two years of the date when ATF is legally allowed to conduct another inspection.
-However, a recent OIG audit found that ATF failed to inspect over half of the FFLs identified as planned recall inspections from FY 2018–20.
+However, a 2023 Office of the Inspector General (OIG) audit found that ATF failed to inspect over half of the FFLs identified as needing planned recall inspections from FY 2018–20.

 ATF Form 4473